benlesh/RxJS/docs_app/content/guide2/6-chaining-operators.md

 ```

 Currently, this is still sort of "pie in the sky", but we welcome you to try it out.
 There are various
-Babel plugins and event an [experimental branch of TypeScript](LINK) that allow you to use this feature.
+Babel plugins and event an [experimental branch of TypeScript](https://github.com/microsoft/TypeScript/pull/38305) that allow you to use this feature.

-It's very interesting, because then you can use a similar approach to RxJS's operators with other types like Arrays, Iterator, et al.
+It's very interesting because then you can use a similar approach to RxJS's operators with other types like Arrays, Iterator, et al.

 ---